The LavaCon Content Strategy Conference | 5–8 October 2025 | Atlanta, GA

 In this workshop attendees will learn:

-• An understanding of the surprising similarities between poetry and tech writing, including, but not limited to, structure, brevity, word choice, iteration, attention to detail, and tone.
+• Knowledge of the surprising similarities between poetry and tech writing, including, but not limited to, structure, brevity, word choice, iteration, tone, and attention to detail.

-• (If you’re in a hiring role) A new appreciation of creative writers who apply for tech content roles.
+• (If you’re in a hiring role) A new appreciation of creative writers who apply for tech content roles and the concrete skills they bring to your organization.